Brookvale Oval: Funding

+In January 2025, before the start of the new season, the Manly Warringah Sea Eagles and 4 Pines Brewing Co. announced the renewal of the stadium naming rights partnership, extending the agreement for 4 Pines Park to the end of the 2027 season.

+4 Pines has proudly held the naming rights to the Northern Beaches local iconic Brookvale Oval, now known as 4 Pines Park, since 2021.

 Construction of Centre of Excellence and grandstand

 In February 2019 it was announced Brookvale Oval would receive a $36.1 million facelift including a 3000-seat grandstand and centre of excellence after securing a NSW government grant.
 The facility, which will be located at the northern end of the oval, began construction in October 2020 and was funded by the NSW Government (contributing $20 million) the Federal Government ($12.5 million), and Manly Sea Eagles ($600 thousand).

 Attendance

 The single record attendance for any event at Brookvale was set during a regular season clash between the Manly-Warringah Sea Eagles and Parramatta Eels on 31 August 1986 which drew 27,655 fans.
 Given changes to the configuration of the ground undertaken in the 1990s it is unlikely that this record will ever be broken.
 The game is officially declared sold out when crowds creep around the 20–22 000 mark, although no official cut-off is continuously used.

 In 2006, the ground saw its largest average attendance over an entire season, with an average of 15,484 patrons watching each of the club's 11 matches played there.
 Since the club started playing in 1947, over seven million spectators have visited the ground.

 In 2013, the ground was marred by claims of racism and aggressive behaviour by fans, including recent taunting and racist slurs towards the wife and young daughter of Kiwis and Bulldogs forward Frank Pritchard.

 The largest known attendance per decade at Brookvale Oval are as follows: